BillyClassTime/Shapes/Answers.md

 }
 ```

-The solutions might like something like this:
+The solutions might see something like this:

 ![](img/10A.png)